beetaone/module-timestamp/README.md

 | %U | Week number of the year (Sunday as the first day of the week) as a zero-padded decimal number.
 All days in a new year preceding the first Sunday are considered to be in week 0. | 00, 01, …, 53 |
 | %W | Week number of the year (Monday as the first day of the week) as a zero-padded decimal number.
 All days in a new year preceding the first Monday are considered to be in week 0. | 00, 01, …, 53 |

-Below are examples of what can be typed into module configuration pane in weeve IoT Platform and their output:
+Below are examples of what can be typed into module configuration pane in beetaone IoT Platform and their output:

 * `epoch` -> 1655723915
 * `%d-%b-%Y %H:%M:%S.%f` -> 29-Oct-2022 12:03:00.820003